Ivor Bird

-The director of ZDK, Antigua's government broadcasting system, Bird was caught smuggling 10 kg of cocaine through V. C. Bird International Airport with an accomplice, Marcus Alberto Chapman.
+The director of ZDK, Antigua's government broadcasting system, in 1995 Bird was caught smuggling 10 kg of cocaine through V. C. Bird International Airport with an accomplice, Marcus Alberto Chapman.
 He was formally charged with possession of cocaine with the intent to both sell and transfer by Judge Mario Ducillo, and released on 50,000 East Caribbean dollars bail.
-Having plead not guilty, he was represented by John Platts-Mills, Steadroy Benjamin and David Toms, Jr.; despite this representation, he was convicted on 15 May 1995 following 45 minutes of deliberations.
+Having pleaded not guilty, he was represented by John Platts-Mills, Steadroy Benjamin, and David Toms, Jr.; despite this representation, he was convicted on 15 May 1995 following 45 minutes of deliberations.
 He was ordered to either pay a fine of 200,000 dollars or face two years in jail, and paid the fine shortly before the court closed;